By Bryan Mann-Entzel, Soulo Communications Creative Director

 Word of mouth can be a very powerful tool and also be the least expensive method of marketing.
 Encourage your customers to tell a friend about you.
 In a more formal way, we have also built loyalty and referral programs for clients to help them build their businesses.
 And in today’s electronic world; Facebook and Google reviews go a long way.
 Those scores help people looking into your business establish a basic level-of-service expectation.

 Direct Experience is by far the most important part of your branding strategy.
 A good experience can lead to word-of-mouth.
 So can bad.
 Inside your business, any opportunity to brand signs or posters, display your company mission, or reinforce your brand should be taken.
 All business items that a customer sees or reviews should be branded.
 After all, if you think of your product as the direct experience… you’d never want to leave it unbranded, would you?
-For Example:

 - note pads